 A third option exists for patients interested in a very natural appearing breast augmentation.
 Your own fat can be removed during a liposuction procedure and transferred into your breasts.
 A lipo-augmentation procedure can typically achieve about a one cup size increase in breast volume.
 This is generally not an option for patients who have very small breasts as there needs to be tissue to graft into.
 For patients with larger breasts, more potential increase in size is possible.
 Likewise, you must have a significant amount of tissue to transfer.
 Dr. Burnett can help you determine what is attainable for your individual shape.

 How do I decide if I want high profile implants?

 There are five different profiles or shapes available.
 Low profile implants are wider and have less projection for a given implant volume.
 The main factors that determine which profile is best for you are how much volume you want to add, the width of your natural breast and what “look” you are trying to achieve.

 The higher profile implants have a less natural, more rounded appearance.
 Aside from what type of look you prefer, the width of your natural breast must be factored in; therefore, Dr. Burnett will take precise measurements at your consultation.
 Using that measurement in conjunction with the amount of size increase you are interested in and your preference for breast shape, she will help you choose an implant that best fits you.
-She can also do state-of-the-art simulations and virtual reality with 3-D technology so you can get a better idea of how you will look afterward.

 Where are the incisions placed?